elizobo/LR_tutorial/index.md

 boxTidwell(Presence ~ DBH, data = conesbi)
 ```

-The test shows the correlation between presence and age will fit the sigmoid function of logistic regression.
+If the p-value is significant the data fits the relationship; this test shows the correlation between presence and age will fit the sigmoid function of logistic regression.

+ASSUMPTION MET: There is a linear relationship between the explanatory and logit of the response.

 **Assumption 6.
 There is a sufficiently large sample size**